-The Societys Executive Committee shall consist of five voting members comprised of the four (4) officers and one (1) Director-at-Large.
-The Director-at-Large is appointed by the President.
+The Society’s Executive Committee shall consist of five voting members comprised of the four (4) officers and one (1) Director-at-Large.
+The Director-at-Large is appointed by the Chairman of the Board.

-Any officers-elect (Article V, Section 2) and the chairs of the four standing committees (unless otherwise serving on the Executive Committee) will serve as ex-officio nonvoting members.
-For one year following the transition of Presidents, the immediate past-President shall serve as an ex-officio nonvoting member, subject to retaining his or her seat on the Board of Directors.
+Any officers-elect (Article V, Section 2) and the chairs of the five standing committees (unless otherwise serving on the Executive Committee) will serve as ex-officio nonvoting members.
+For one year following the transition of Chairman of the Board, the immediate past-Chairman of the Board shall serve as an ex-officio nonvoting member, subject to retaining his or her seat on the Board of Directors.

 The Executive Committee shall have full authority, within the limits of established Society priorities, policies, and procedures, to act on behalf of the Board between regularly scheduled Board meetings.

-The Executive Committee shall prepare the Society meeting calendar, fix the time and place of meetings, call special meetings, and assist the President to prepare Society agendas.
+The Executive Committee shall prepare the Society meeting calendar, fix the time and place of meetings, call special meetings, and assist the Chairman of the Board to prepare Society agendas.

-The Executive Committee shall consider the appointment of all chairs and members of committees or work groups made by the President and coordinate and review activities of committees or work groups.
+The Executive Committee shall consider the appointment of all chairs and members of committees or work groups made by the Chairman of the Board and coordinate and review activities of committees or work groups.

-The Executive Committee shall supervise and evaluate the Executive Director, supervise implementation of the Society work plan, and assure that the Society fulfills its duties, purpose and responsibilities.
+The Executive Committee shall supervise and evaluate the President/CEO, supervise implementation of the Society work plan, and assure that the Society fulfills its duties, purpose and responsibilities.